nicolas-p/skov/KEYBOARD.md

 Control H       Show help (for the selected word)

-Control L       Load vocabularies from the 'work' directory Control E       Export vocabularies to the 'work' directory and save the image
+Command O       Load vocabularies from the 'work' directory Command S       Export vocabularies to the 'work' directory and save the image

 Control V       Create a new vocabulary
 Control N       Create a new word